segmentio/niffy/README.md

 ```

 ### .goto(url[, fn])
-This method instructs niffy to go to a url and optionally take additional actions like clicking, typing or checkboxing.
+This method instructs niffy to go to a `url` and optionally take additional actions like clicking, typing or checkboxing via the `fn` argument.
 Typically you'll use `.goto(url, fn)` in the `before` method of a mocha test suite, like this:

 ```js
 before(function* () {